scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 ## Projects

-Participants will take on projects as individuals or small groups.
+Participants will take on projects as individuals or in small groups.

 Example projects:
 * read an article and share it with the group